kaakaa/pflenker.github.io/_posts/2020-11-18-what-is-an-agile-mindset.md

 free, generating satisfied customers, while collecting a lot of data which is valuable for them, so both parties can win.

+{% include floatquote.html quote="We should define results as good only if the well-being within the team and the working relationships are good, on top of the customer being happy."%}
 Let's dive a bit deeper into the payment part.
 As stated above, the results are _good_ from the customer's perspective if the payment outweighs the expenses.
 It needs to be stated that the expenses by a company are more than simply the